 Getting off the ferry and onto the pier in the Old City of Dubrovnik was like stepping back in time.
-Imposing medieval walls rose in front of us in majestic glory as the smooth marble-paved road glistened in the sun before us.
-Just like many must have done before, we made our way to the Pile Gate, the main entrance to the walled city.
-With our mouths hanging open and our minds blown we couldn’t wait to discover all the things to do in Dubrovnik.
+Imposing medieval walls rose before us in majestic glory as the smooth marble-paved road glistened in the sun.
+Like many must have done before, we made our way to the Pile Gate, the main entrance to the walled city.
+With our mouths hanging open and our minds blown, we couldn’t wait to discover everything to do in Dubrovnik.

 History of the Old City of Dubrovnik

 The Old City of Dubrovnik is often referred to as the ‘Pearl of the Adriatic.’
 The original walls that stand guard around the parameter date back to the 10th century.
 These walls have been fortified over time by famous architects and leave behind an outstanding example of human determination.

 Although the Romans founded it, Dubrovnik was also under Byzantine and Venetian rule.
 It wasn’t until the latter part of the 14th century that it became the independent Republic of Ragusa.

 For centuries, its prime location on the Dalmatian coast has positioned the city as an important Mediterranean port.
 At one point, it had a fleet of over 500 ships!